PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 * hostoverride -- value to send in 'Host:' header, default: the same as *host* parameter
 * gzip         -- should we compress contents at I2P level. default: true
+* ssl          -- Use SSL connection to upstream server. `hostoverride` parameter can be used to set SNI domain. default: false

 Server/IRC tunnels
 -------------------